AugustusKH/scTopoDEC/README.md

 # scTopoDEC

-**Topological Deep Embedded Clustering for single-cell RNA-seq data.**
+**Topological deep embedded clustering for single-cell RNA-seq data.**

 scTopoDEC is a deep learning framework that identifies cell populations while preserving the biological manifold using **Persistent Homology** and **ZINB-Autoencoders**.